SimVascular/simvascular.github.io-archive/source/documentation/modeling/_3DSeg.md

    <li> Propagation term that governs the expansion speed

-   <li> Smoothenss constraint for the mean curvature of the surface </li>
+   <li> Smoothness constraint for the mean curvature of the surface </li>
 </ol>

 Weights are assigned to regulate the influence of each term on surface evolution.
-Weights may need to be adjusted for different image modalities with differnt properties (e.g. signal to noise ratio).
+Weights may need to be adjusted for different image modalities with different properties (e.g. signal to noise ratio).

 The level set formulation requires computing an image gradient.
 Derivatives are computed for the image data by applying using a
 Gaussian smoothing filter with a user defined value for the standard deviation.
 Applying a smoothing filter decreases the effect of image noise on derivative computation but may remove image features below the scale corresponding to the standard deviation used.

-The level set equation is solved numericaly for a number of iterations (time steps) incrementally updating the level set function and implicitly the segmentation surface.
+The level set equation is solved numerically for a number of iterations (time steps) incrementally updating the level set function and implicitly the segmentation surface.
 Enough iterations need to be performed so that the surface expands close to the boundaries of the anatomical structures that are being segmented.
-The result of the level set computation is the level set function reprenting a segmentation image.
+The result of the level set computation is the level set function representing a segmentation image.
 The geometry of the segmentation surface, a triangle mesh, is then extracted from this image at the zero isolevel.

 After a segmentation surface has been extracted centerlines and SimVascular paths can be then computed for it.
 The path files can be